willfind/nginx-buildpack/readme.md

 # Heroku Buildpack: NGINX

 Nginx-buildpack vendors NGINX inside a dyno and connects NGINX to an app server via UNIX domain sockets.
+This fork from the original builds NGINX with ssl support.

 ## Motivation